YogeshSeeni/AgenTeX/README.md

 - The parsed mathematical content
 - Classification of the mathematical type and difficulty
 - Step-by-step solution (if applicable)
-- Generated LaTeX code
+- Generated LaTeX code with a preview
-- Quality assessment of the LaTeX code
+- Key concepts involved in the mathematical content

 ## 🧩 Dependencies